may-vaz/npt-ai-usecases/README.md

 # AI Use Cases: Reducing Non-Productive Time in Drilling & Well Delivery

-An interactive response to the technical assignment: *"What are the best use cases for AI to reduce non-productive time in drilling and well delivery?"*
+An interactive response: *"What are the best use cases for AI to reduce non-productive time in drilling and well delivery?"*